Skip to main content

 Cannabis abuse can come with higher cognitive decline compared to non abusers.
 Knowing how to consume cannabis in moderation is one of the best ways to avoid its negative cognitive effects.

-The Beverages For Brain Fog
+Beverages to Help with Brain Fog

-When you feel as if you have a marijuana brain fog, it is best to reach for something to drink (except for alcohol).
+When you feel as if you have marijuana brain fog, it is best to reach for something to drink (except for alcohol).
 It could be juice, soda, water, or coffee.
 But, why would you want to do that?
 Well, increasing your blood sugar is an excellent way to boost your attentiveness.

 The beverages help to surge your energy and make you feel more invigorated.
 Light snacks are also good to add.
 If you are a coffee lover, get a hot cup of java or make some iced tea if the day is very hot.
 This could put you in an upbeat mood.